Iu Mien people: Challenges faced by the Iu Mien in the United States today

 Due to rapid cultural adaptation, the second generation of Iu Mien Americans is less impoverished and societally disadvantaged than their parents.
 Using the financial foundations created by their parents, most second-generation Iu Mien Americans are capable of further educating themselves, and ranking higher in the workplace compared to their predecessors.
-Most second-generation Iu Mien Americans don’t have children yet, as this generation is still nearing their reproductive years.
+Most second-generation Iu Mien Americans don't have children yet, as this generation is still nearing their reproductive years.

+Notable Iu Mien

+Cheng "Charlie" Saephan, is a Iu-mien billionaire Portland, Oregon lottery winner.